Bucciamarcia/mush_on/README.md

 - In create team, dogs already selected are at the bottom and unavailable to avoid duplicates.
 - Added flags "Prevents for running" and "Show in team builder" for tags.
+- Tags preventing from running cause error in team builder.
+- Show in team builder tags now are shown in team builder.